Scanning our Future

 In particular, we want to explore the ‘evolutionary challenge’ of the troubles ahead.
 We believe that the gift in these problems is an invitation to evolve to a super level of resilience, so that people can adapt and thrive in high levels of disruption, challenge and complexity.

-Given our limited resources, we want to focus on super-resilience for UK individuals and communities (up to city level), including work groups, especially those delivering key public services, and small business/social enterprises who can contribute to raising resilience, partly through innovation.
+Given our limited resources, we want to focus on super-resilience for UK individuals and communities (up to city level), and workers in key public services.
+We aim to research both outer, logistical knowhow and inner resilience skills.

 We are interested in the physical/logistical, emotional, mental and spiritual levels.
 Our aim is both to understand what creates super-resilience, and how this can be learned and developed.
 By super-resilience we mean the capacity to respond positively, and adapt to exceptionally high levels of challenge, complexity and uncertainty.
 This capacity could arise from personal or group skills, from technology, organisation structures etc.